datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## The biggest room in the world is room for improvement. - Helmut Schmidt
+    ## There are no limitations to the mind except those we acknowledge. - Napoleon Hill

 ![](assets/footer.svg)